 2.)
 Informal “meditative awareness:” everyday active noticing.

 Both practices require detailed instruction in a person-centered context with face-to-face real-time feedback.
-The model and its meaning rather than details of its practice are presented here in Part I. A future article, Part II, will amplify these ideas in the context of traditional mindfulness meditation and examine their roots in Hindu and Buddhist perspectives.
+However, a working understanding is sufficient to benefit from a Learned Mindfulness lifestyle.
+The model and its meaning rather than details of its practice are presented here in Part I. A future article, Part II, will amplify these ideas in the context of traditional mindfulness meditation and examine the roots of their Hindu and Buddhist perspectives.

 “Learned Mindfulness”: The Process of Achieving “Authentic Integrity”

 Learned Mindfulness goes beyond being a strategy for breaking the cycle of burnout prevalent today.
 Learned Mindfulness and achieving Authentic Integrity aims toward the gold standard of health and well-being comprising physical wellness, experiencing a balance of emotions toward positivity, and the belonging felt with satisfying social engagement.
-Progress in this not only prevents problems but enables impulses toward thriving and even flourishing.
+Progress in this not only prevents problems but enables one to thrive, even flourish.

-Thriving in one’s quality of life is expanding you’re here and now by flowing in each moment seeing that the unfolding world can be appreciated with a sense of gratitude both alone and as shared in the company of others.
+Thriving in one’s quality of life is expanding your here and now by flowing in each moment.
+It is seeing that the unfolding world can be appreciated with a sense of gratitude both alone and shared with others.